Cloudxtreme/training_material/README.md

 ### Metadata & Review

 + metadata for all modules is stored in the Index file at the root of this repo
-+ a module may not be committed to this repo without the following metadata:
++ modules should not be committed to this repo without the following metadata:
  + Title
  + Units
  + Applicable Software Version(s)
  + Teaching Objectives
  + Prerequisites (or none if none)
  + Reviewed Correct and Current (by whom? when? for which version(s)?)
-+ a module may not be approved by a reviewer unless it:
++ a module should not be approved by a reviewer unless it:
  + meets all the above criteria
  + is factually correct
  + fulfills the stated teaching objectives